-1. Fee Established.
+- 1. Fee Established.
 Any application shall be accompanied by an application fee in accordance with the Fee Schedule.
 (The application fee schedule will be proposed by the Administrator, and adopted by a Resolution of the Board.)
-The application fee schedule shall reflect the minimum cost of reviewing and processing the application package, including costs of copying, mailings, publications, and labor.

-a.
-The Administrator shall add to the application fee the estimated costs of any outside consultants, experts, and attorneys as the County deems necessary to advise it on the review and consideration of the application package.

-2. Accounting of Fee.
+The application fee schedule shall reflect the minimum cost of reviewing and processing the application package, including costs of copying, mailings, publications, and labor. - a.
+The Administrator shall add to the application fee the estimated costs of any outside consultants, experts, and attorneys as the County deems necessary to advise it on the review and consideration of the application package. - 2.
+Accounting of Fee.
 The County will deposit that portion of the application fee that is not necessary to cover immediate costs and expenses in an account.
 The County will obligate, encumber, or use such funds, from time to time, at its discretion, when necessary to cover the cost of review and consideration of the application.
-If costs associated with review and consideration of the application package exceed the funds available in the account, the Administrator shall notify the Applicant of the application package.
+If costs associated with review and consideration of the application package exceed the funds available in the account, the Administrator shall notify the Applicant of the additional fee required to proceed with review and consideration of the application package.